Covariant conservation laws, local invariance and Noether's second theorem: Special cases

+This result should not surprise us.
+It is known that, when one can solve algebraically the equations of motion for one variable, it is permissible to replace this variable as a function of the others in the original Lagrangian, thus eliminating the variable altogether.
+The resulting action, in this case

+with the tildes meaning that $\omega _{\mu i}{^j}$ is to be replaced by $\tilde\omega _{\mu i}{^j}$, provides the same solution for the remaining variables.
+The only remaining gauge field is the tetrad field, and the theory becomes purely metric, hence Theorem \ref{teo3} can be applied.
+Indeed, since torsion vanishes for the Levi-Civita connection, Eq. \eqref{iin1} tells us that the infinitesimal variation of the tetrad is proportional to the covariant derivative of the gauge parameter.
+The covariantly conserved tensor in Eq. \eqref{ult} is simply the variational derivative of the effective matter Lagrangian (the first two terms in Eq. \eqref{gig}) with respect to the tetrad.

+{\bf Remark} {\it It should be noted that the emergence of a covariantly conserved tensor was only possible due to the fact that the equation of motion for the spin-connection is algebraic in the spin-connection.
+In the general case, Eq. \eqref{gen}, it is not possible to solve algebraically for the spin-connection, and no such conservation law can be derived.}

-and to treat the tetrad as the only geometrical dynamical variable.
-However, since this theory possesses an internal symmetry, it is more in the spirit of gauge theories to treat the spin-connection as a dynamical variable in par with the tetrad \cite{hehl,hehl2} and rather to use Eq. (\ref{sc}) to solve for the spacetime connection.
-The resulting theory (Einstein-Cartan theory) is not equivalent to the one that comes out of using the spin connection given by Eq. (\ref{scon}).
-Instead it produces a spacetime with torsion, though the effects of this change are supposed to be felt only at extremely high densities of matter.
-For the sake of completeness, we write down here the resulting equations of motion,
+{\bf Remark} {\it It can be seen from Eq. \eqref{gig} that the effective Lagrangian contains an extra quartic term in the spinor filed, when compared with the action built directly from the spin-connection $\tilde\omega _{\mu i}{^j}$ taken as a function of tetrad.
+But it is more in the spirit of gauge theories to treat the spin-connection as a dynamical variable in par with the tetrad \cite{hehl2,hehl}.
+In practice, the effects of this change are supposed to be felt only at extremely high densities of matter, not currently achievable.}